z-eric/EZ_Wheel/README.md

 [] Pointer "push back" simulation.

 ## Things I learned
-- Implementing useMemo to prevent the wheel from re-rendering while animating.
+- Implementing memo to prevent the wheel from re-rendering while animating.
 - Implementing useContext to pass things throughout a large component tree when State passing by props becomes unwieldy.
 - Tying useMemo into the context as well since subscribing to the context within the wheel made its own useMemo not work.
 - Linking Stateful Context to Local Storage.